The Ultimate Guide to Vegan Backpacking Food

 VeganSmart All-in-One Shake

-I have tried a lot of different vegan shakes and this one is by far my favorite.
-You can either drink this in the morning as a stand alone shake, or, you can mix it up with some DIY or store bought granola.
-It’s a great way to work some extra protein in your morning meal.
+I have tried many different vegan shakes, and this one is by far my favorite.
+You can either drink this in the morning as a stand-alone shake or mix it up with some DIY or store-bought granola.
+It’s a great way to incorporate some extra protein into your morning meal.

 Assorted Probar Meals